foundation/foundation-sites/docs/pages/card.md

 ## Common examples

-Cards are very flexible and work seamlessly with other foundation components.
+Cards are very flexible and work seamlessly with other Foundation components.
 Here are some common patterns to give you some inspiration!

 ```html_example